AnuragG123/devops-project/README.md

-Got it.
-Let's adjust the Lambda function to include the `RPT_DT` folders under `converted/premium/onfip/` in `rameshbucket`.
-Here's the updated code:
+To integrate email notifications into your Lambda function for sending alerts when folders are deleted, you'll need to use the AWS SES (Simple Email Service) to send emails.
+Here's how you can modify your Lambda function to include email notifications:

 ```python
 import boto3